 The researchers noted: “The probiotic microbes in the yogurt help to make the animals leaner and healthier, which indirectly improves sexual machismo.”

 Harvard scientists are doing their own research on the impact of yogurt consumption on semen quality in men, and their results are consistent with those of the mice.
 I can’t make this stuff up – you can check it out for yourself!

 My husband says that eating cultured foods gives him his stealthiness back.
-So I make him his favorites, because I wouldn’t want to mess with a man’s stealthiness, whatever that is!
-My web manger and video guy came to shoot a video on my boat a few years ago and spent the weekend with me and my family and ate a lot of cultured foods.
+So I make him his favorites because I wouldn’t want to mess with a man’s stealthiness, whatever that is!
+My web manager and video guy came to shoot a video on my boat a few years ago and spent the weekend with me and my family and ate a lot of cultured foods.
 About nine months later both of them had new babies so I’m just saying . . . cultured foods make men more manly.
 Enough said!